-So I’ve decided it’s high time I started eating healthy and losing some weight with the help of some us made sarms.
+So I’ve decided it’s high time I started eating healthy and start losing some weight with the help of some us made sarms.
 While many overweight people are inclined to lose weight, and are predilected to posting their vigrx before and after pictures after ingesting the said testosterone-boosting supplement on social media, I feel that I’m a little different and will follow through unlike some.
 Read on for more…

 I used to be skinny … really skinny.
 I came to college at a strapping 175 (keep in mind I’m 6’5”) – in other words I was a twig.
 I’m now pushing the scales at 240.
 Luckily, I’m tall and can hide the weight – usually when a person gains 70lbs you notice.